vuongducphuong/documentation/content/applications/sales/subscriptions/products.rst

 subscription products alongside regular sales products.
 While regular products are sold on a one-time basis, subscription products are sold on a renewing basis, generating recurring revenue.

-In Odoo, subscription products are also called *recurring* products.
+In Leansoft, subscription products are also called *recurring* products.

 Configure recurrence periods
 ============================